 Swami Vivekananda and his ideas come from a space of compassion, character-building, self-reflection, irresistible willpower, and unwavering focus.
 The literal meaning of ‘viveka’ is intellect and ‘ananda’ means to be joyful, vibrant, and full of life.
 We need both the intellect that can dissect the right and not-so-right for us also we need to be a messenger of happiness, compassion, and truth to make this century revive with peace, harmony, and prosperity.

-About this article Shiva Kumar Bera, a distinguished gold medalist from Sri Sri University and a former associate of the rapidly growing trade finance fintech company, 360tf, is currently dedicated to assisting his family business.
+Shiva Kumar Bera, a distinguished gold medalist from Sri Sri University and a former associate of the rapidly growing trade finance fintech company, 360tf, is currently dedicated to assisting his family business.
 Beyond his business pursuits, Shiva is a passionate writer and holds certifications as an Astro-Numerologist and a practicing Nadi-Astrologer.
 His article, "Relevance of Swami Vivekananda's ideas in the 21st century," stood out as an exceptional contribution in 'The Trailblazers 2023,' a prestigious national-level article writing competition organized by the Youthisthan Foundation.
 The article delves into the enduring significance of Swami Vivekananda's ideas in our contemporary era, offering profound insights and perspectives.